DonaldLSayers/MDT/_pages/about.md

 ---
-title: Morgan Design Tattoo
+title: About
 permalink: "/about.html"
+layout: default
 image: "/assets/images/profile.jpg"
 ---
+# Morgan Diann Tattoo

-# Bold.
+## Bold.
 Minimalist.
 Inclusive.
 Based in Chattanooga, TN, Morgan specializes in bold, minimalist, stamp-style tattoos that make a statement.
 Whether you're looking for flash tattoos, pre-made designs, or custom work, Morgan ensures a welcoming and inclusive experience for every client.

 ## Tattooing for Everyone